KanishkGoell/Sahayak/README.md

-# Sahayak: An service for the elderly
+# Sahayak: A service for the elderly

 ## Steps to download